A reading from the gospel according to John 6:52-59:

 Reflection: Jesus gives Himself to us.

 In the gospel reading above, Jesus spoke of eating His flesh and drinking His blood.
-This came as shocking to His listeners who thought Jesus considered them as cannibals.
+This came as a shock to His listeners who thought Jesus considered them cannibals.
 Yet Jesus was just trying to concretize His teachings and His service.
-If He is the Word that became flesh, then putting the Word within the deepest part of our being is the same as eating physical form that can be absorbed by our cells in order for us to continue existing.
+If He is the Word that became flesh, then putting the Word within the deepest part of our being is the same as eating physical form that can be absorbed by our cells for us to continue existing.

 Jesus is not content in dwelling among us.
 He wants us to make Him part of our DNA.
 If we are to remain in Him, why can’t we make Him enter every part of our physical self?
 If eating food and drinking water can sustain our physical body then having Jesus as our daily food can sustain our spiritual wellbeing.
 In short, without Jesus, we have no life (John 6:57).
 That is why whenever we receive Jesus during Holy Communion, we allow Him to nourish us as we journey towards His kingdom.